We’ve gained a good understanding of assignment as a tool in modeling, as well

 for combining program modules.
 We formulated powerful abstractions for

-manipulating sequences, such as map
+manipulating sequences, such as map, filter, and

-, that capture a wide variety of operations in a manner that
+accumulate, that capture a wide variety of operations in a manner that

 is both succinct and elegant.

-To see why this is true, let us compare two programs for computing the sum of all the prime numbers in an interval.
-The first program is written in standard iterative style:181
+To see why this is true, let us compare two programs for computing the sum of

-The second program performs the same computation using the sequence operations of 2.2.3:
+The second program performs the same computation using the sequence operations

 In carrying out the computation, the first program needs to store only the sum